 You know what I did the day after graduation?

-Continued making animation for my reel.
+Continued animating for my reel.
 And that's what I did everyday until I got my first freelance work.
-And then at the evenings I would keep making more of those so I'll be ready for the time the freelance project is over.
+And then after work kept working on more shots so I'll be ready for the time the freelance project was over.

 You need to keep making.
 Always.